kammitama5/kammitama5.github.io/_posts/2017-4-17-Monday-April-17th.md

 ## 4/17/17 - Post-Easter hangout

+## Today I learned

+- Bound vs free

+- Bound -> tied to a specific set of values -> context specific

+## Questions / Concerns

+- I'd like a deeper understanding of Free Monads and Free in general in lambda calculus

 ## Completed:

 - Completed quiz and discussion board for C++.
 Apparently only four of us did it by the deadline.
 Yikes.